wrparker/UVliPiD/README.md

 # UVliPiD
-UVliPiD  - A neutral loss calculator to assist with characterization of Lipid A molecules via 193 nm UVPD.
-This software package is meant to supplement the following publication:
+UVliPiD  - A neutral loss calculator to assist with characterization of Lipid A molecules via 193 nm UVPD as a post-data acquisition analysis following the method described in the following publication:

-Title: "UVliPiD: A UVPD-based hierarchical approach for de novo characterization of lipid A structures"

-Authors: Morrison, Lindsay; Parker, William; Holden, Dustin; Henderson, Jeremy; Boll, Joseph; Trent, M; Brodbelt, Jennifer
+**UVliPiD: A UVPD-based hierarchical approach for de novo characterization of lipid A structures**.  *Morrison, Lindsay; **Parker, William**; Holden, Dustin; Henderson, Jeremy; Boll, Joseph; Trent, M; Brodbelt, Jennifer*.  *Anal.
+Chem.*, **2016**, *88*(3), 1812-1820.  http://pubs.acs.org/doi/abs/10.1021/acs.analchem.5b04098

 Please send all bug reports or correspondence regarding this software to wrparker@utexas.edu